Welcome to the City of Chetopa, Kansas Community Portal

 NOTICE

-Please keep these issues in mind the next time that you have to replace old tires and look at ways that waste tires can be utilized in your community.
-Without grants such as the KDHE Waste Tire, our city could not afford to purchase benches and picnic tables to improve our park systems and do our part in helping the environment.
+Please keep these issues in mind the next time that you must replace old tires and look at ways that waste tires can be utilized in your community.
+Without grants such as the KDHE Waste Tire, our city could not afford to make improvements to our park systems and to do our part in helping the environment.
 Thank you KDHE for this funding opportunity, we appreciate it very much.

 NOTICE